Car Insurance for Salvage Title Vehicles: What Coverage You Can Get

 Despite the challenges, rebuilt title vehicles can work for specific situations.
 If you're mechanically inclined and can personally verify repair quality, you reduce the risk of hidden damage.
 Buying a rebuilt title vehicle as a secondary car that you can afford to replace eliminates the insurance coverage pressure.

 Cash buyers who don't need comprehensive coverage face fewer obstacles.
 If you're comfortable with liability-only insurance and have emergency funds to replace the vehicle if totaled again, the insurance limitations become less prohibitive.
-If you're uncertain whether you even need full coverage, our guide on dropping full coverage on lower-value vehicles may help inform your decision.
+Our guide on when full coverage makes sense for lower-value vehicles may help inform your decision.

 Alternatives to Consider